Register Today — Exploring KanCare and Behavioral Health: Certified Community Behavioral Health Clinics

 Speakers

-• Andrew Brown, MSW, Deputy Secretary for Programs, Kansas Department for Aging & Disability Services
+• Andrew Brown, MSW, Deputy Secretary for Programs, Kansas Department for Aging and Disability Services

 • Donna Cohen Ross, Principal, DCR Initiatives, LLC